AMReX-Astro/mini-Castro/README.md

 https://github.com/AMReX-Astro/Castro

-## Running on GPUs
+## Compiling

-mini-Castro runs its hydrodynamics advance on GPUs.
-The main physics kernels are ported using CUDA Fortran (supported on the PGI Fortran and IBM XL Fortran compilers).
+mini-Castro depends on the AMReX library and uses its build system.
+Compiling is done in the Exec/ directory using `make`.
+By default a serial build will be generated.
+MPI can be enabled with `make USE_MPI=TRUE`, which will require valid MPI C/C++/Fortran compilers in your PATH.
+CUDA can be enabled by adding `USE_CUDA=TRUE`, which will require both `nvcc` and a CUDA Fortran compiler (either `pgfortran` or `xlf`).
+Parallel builds with `make -j` are acceptable.
+The compiler used is specified with COMP (PGI or IBM respectively).

 Below are instructions for compiling on various systems:

 ### Compiling on bender